semprag/semprag.github.io/install.md

 - To install the **BibLaTeX** files (from the [`biblatex-sp-unified`](https://github.com/semprag/biblatex-sp-unified) project):
   + Download [`biblatex-sp-unified.bbx`](https://raw.githubusercontent.com/semprag/biblatex-sp-unified/master/bbx/biblatex-sp-unified.bbx) to `~/Library/texmf/tex/latex/biblatex/bbx/biblatex-sp-unified.bbx`, and
   + Download [`sp-authoryear-comp.cbx`](https://raw.githubusercontent.com/semprag/biblatex-sp-unified/master/cbx/sp-authoryear-comp.cbx) to `~/Library/texmf/tex/latex/biblatex/cbx/sp-authoryear-comp.cbx`

+### Example filesystem layout

+If you opted for BibLaTeX, the result should look like this:

+    ~/Library/texmf
+    └── tex
+        └── latex
+            ├── biblatex
+            │   ├── bbx
+            │   │   └── biblatex-sp-unified.bbx
+            │   └── cbx
+            │       └── sp-authoryear-comp.cbx
+            └── sp.cls

+You can check that LaTeX knows where to look for files by calling `kpsewhich` with just the filename, e.g.:

+    kpsewhich sp.cls

+> ~/Library/texmf/tex/latex/sp.cls